gregbostrom/bmining/README.md

 # bmining

-Balanced mininig.
-Balanced in terms of what coin to mine.
+Balanced mining (bmining) in terms of what coin to mine with regard to their network hashrates.
 The goal is maintain an even hashrate distribution across all chains being mined.

 Reference:
     "Responsible mining: probabilistic hashrate distribution",
         Mitchell P. Krawiec-Thayer, other authors ...

-## Glossary
+## Motivation

-**bminer** - Balanced miner implemented in a distributed fashion.
+Auto-switching mining pools typically follow a financially-greedy algorthim that distributes hashrate based on various token's exchange rates and mining costs.
+In the case where it is desired to deploy millions of dormant computers/GPUs for mining, using the greedy algorithm will add variablity to the network hashrate and thus reduce the predictability of mining income for other users.
+The bmining program implements a probabilistic coin selection based on the total network hashrate.

 ## Notes